 The most famous activity in Lanzarote is the bus tour inside Timanfaya National Park, a unique and fascinating area.

-The volcanic landscape is almost like another planet.
+The volcanic landscapes almost look like another planet.

-You can drive around part of it, thanks to a road built just for buses.
+You can tour part of it, thanks to a road built just for buses.
 If you look around, you’ll surely be fascinated by the colors and shapes.
+See our guide to Timanfaya.

 If you don’t want to drive, half-day excursions take you from all the resort towns to experience Timanfaya.
 See the program